flo-at/minmon/README.md

 - [Webhook](./doc/action.md#webhook)

 # Report
-The absence of alarms can mean two things: everything is okay or the monitoring/alarming failed.
+The absence of alarms can mean two things: everything is okay or the monitoring/alarming failed altogether.
-That's why MinMon can trigger regular [report](./doc/report.md) actions to let you know that it's up and running.
+That's why MinMon can trigger regular [report](./doc/report.md) events to let you know that it's up and running.

 # Design decisions
 - No complex scripting language.
 - No fancy config directory structure - just a single TOML file.
 - No cryptic abbreviations.
 The few extra letters in the config file won't hurt anyone.
 - There are no predefined threshold names like "Warning" or "Critical".
 You might might want more than just two, or only one.
 So that's up to you to define in the config.
 - The same check plugin can be used multiple times.
-You might want different levels to trigger different actions for different filesystems/storages/..
+You might want different levels to trigger different actions for different filesystems at different intervals.
 - Alarms are timed in "cycles" (i.e. multiples of the `interval` of the check) instead of seconds.
-It's not very user-friendly but helps keep the internal processing simple and efficient.
+It's not very user-friendly but helps to keep the internal processing and the code simple and efficient.
 - Alarms stand for themselves - they are not related.
 This means that depending on your configuration, two (or more) events may be triggered at the same time for the same check.
-There are cases where this is not desired.
+There are cases where this could be undesirable.
 - Simple, clean, bloat-free code with good test coverage.
 - Depending on your configuration, there may be similar or identical blocks in the config file.
-This is a consequence of the flexibility and simpleness of the config file format (and thus the code).
+This is a consequence of the flexibility and simpleness of the config file format.
 - All times and dates are UTC.
 No fiddling with local times and time zones.
 - No internal state is stored between restarts.
-- As of now it's only for Linux but it should be easy to adapt to other *NIXes or Windows.
+- As of now it's only for Linux but it should be easy to adapt to other *NIXes or maybe even Windows.
 - Some of the things mentioned above may change in the future (see [Roadmap](#roadmap)).

 # Installation